Ailyn

 Pilar María Del Carmen Mónica Giménez García (born 29 May 1982), known professionally as Ailyn Giménez or simply Ailyn, is a Spanish singer.
 She is the current vocalist of Her Chariot Awaits and Trail of Tears, and the former vocalist of the Norwegian gothic metal band Sirenia.

-Whilst in Sirenia she was the fourth singer and sung on more full Sirenia albums than any other singer to date.
-In 2020 she joined the reformed Trail of Tears.
+Whilst in Sirenia, Ailyn was the fourth singer and sung on more full Sirenia albums than any other singer to date.
+In 2020, she joined the reformed Trail of Tears.

-Before joining Sirenia, she was one of the contestants on Series 1 (2007) for Spain's version of The X Factor, and was eliminated in the fourth episode.
+Before joining Sirenia, Ailyn was one of the contestants on series 1 of Spain's version of The X Factor in 2007, and was eliminated in the fourth episode.

 Early life

-Her musical career started at the age of 15, when she studied solfege and classical singing at The Albéniz School of Music.
+Ailyn's musical career started at the age of 15, when she studied solfege and classical singing at The Albéniz School of Music.

 Her professional debut was in 2002 in Cornellà de Llobregat, in an annual benefit fashion show the city held to raise money for Alzheimer's sufferers.

 Her first discographic contract was as part of the group Charm (a female vocal trio that played Japanese music).
-After their first album titled "Konnichiwa" and released in 2003, she wanted to try her luck as a solo artist, she began recording tracks on her own.
-In 2004, after completing some tunes for the "Kimagure Orange Road" anime series, she left the group.
+After their first album titled Konnichiwa released in 2003, she wanted to try her luck as a solo artist, so she began recording tracks on her own.
+In 2004, after completing some tunes for the Kimagure Orange Road anime series, she left the group.

 Career

 Solo

-In September 2005, she was a contestant representing Spain in the International Pop Music Festival "Canzoni Dal Mondo", being among the 10 finalists.
+In September 2005, Ailyn was a contestant representing Spain in the International Pop Music Festival "Canzoni Dal Mondo", being among the 10 finalists.
 In October, she got the "Silver Tabaiba" to the Best Performance in the 5th Edition of the International Song Festival in the Canary Islands.
 In November, she got the "Gold Tabaiba" to the Best Singer of a Published Song, in the 6th Edition of the International Song Festival in the Canary Islands.
 The song, "Puedo Sentir", was originally sung by Lena Park (Fall in Love).

 In May 2007, she was selected as a member of the young team in the Spanish version of X Factor, where she sang "Time After Time", "Moonlight Shadow", "Bring Me to Life", and "Why".
 She was eliminated in the fourth episode.